 Microsoft this week issued three critical and one important patch for an assortment of its products.
-However, the security community appears concerned with the length of time it took the software
+However, the security community appears concerned with the length of time it took the software giant to produce one of the critical patches -- more than nine months from its initial reporting -- and publicly released exploit code.

 A buffer overrun in the remote debug functionality of FrontPage Server Extensions running on Windows 2000 and XP could allow an attacker to run code with local privileges.
 FrontPage Server Extensions also contains a denial-of-service flaw in SmartHTML interpreter, a set of dynamic link library files that support dynamic Web content.